Multiple reflections on Huygens' principle: Appendix D: Extrapolation with focusing functions

 with ${\bf x}_{\rm H}$ and ${\bf x}_{\rm H}'$ being the horizontal components of ${\bf x}$ and ${\bf x}'$, respectively.
 Finally, for ${\bf x}$ at and above $\mathbb{S}_0$ this focusing function propagates upward.
 Note that $\hat F^*({\bf x},{\bf x}',\omega)$, which is the Fourier transform of the time-reversed focusing function, obeys the same wave equation and the same focusing condition as $\hat F({\bf x},{\bf x}',\omega)$; for ${\bf x}$ at and above $\mathbb{S}_0$ it propagates downward.

 For all ${\bf x}$ below the source distribution, we write $\hat p({\bf x},\omega)$ as a superposition of the mutually independent focusing functions, according to

 where $\hat a({\bf x}',\omega)$ and $\hat b({\bf x}',\omega)$ are coefficients which still need to be determined.
+In the main text we use physical arguments to show that these coefficients are the upgoing and downgoing parts of the wave field at $\mathbb{S}_0$.
+Here we show this via a more formal derivation.
 Using the equation of motion, we obtain a similar expression for the vertical component of the particle velocity from equation ($D$-4), according to

 We solve the coefficients $\hat a({\bf x}',\omega)$ and $\hat b({\bf x}',\omega)$ from the boundary conditions for $\hat p({\bf x},\omega)$ and $\hat v_z({\bf x},\omega)$ at $\mathbb{S}_0$.
 Choosing ${\bf x}$ at $\mathbb{S}_0$ and using equation ($D$-3), we obtain from equation ($D$-4)